hdogan84/PINN_Laplace/README.md

 2. Notebook2: This is a playground script to implement custom gradient calculations and to visualize tensor gradients etc.

 3. Notebooks 3a / 3b: Deep learning models.
-Notebook 3a will deal with the Helmholtz problem where as notebook 3b implements the Laplace equation, including model building, hyperparameter choices train-test loops and a final visualization of the analytical solution vs. PINN solution.
+Notebook 3a will deal with the Helmholtz problem where as notebook 3b implements the Laplace equation, including model building, hyperparameter values, train-test loop and a final visualization of the analytical solution vs. PINN solution.
 Currently, implemented architecture is ANN.
 Other model options will be tried.